Academic Catalog

 CNPH 32300 Advanced Cinema Production: Experimental (NLA)

 This intensive, advanced-level course examines cinema as a visual art form akin to painting, photography, and sculpture.
 Readings, lectures, and screenings are used to develop a basic context for relevant critical, historical, and theoretical issues, with emphasis placed on the various formal, conceptual, structural, and post-structural ideas that characterize 20th-century modern and contemporary art.
 Students produce their own cinema projects and critical papers to familiarize themselves with these ideas and practices.
 A final project and participation in a culminating public exhibition of work from the class are required.
 Prerequisites: CNPH 22400.
-(F)
+(F,S)

 4 Credits